craftingcity/RollHighOrDie/Equipment and Inventories/Melee Weapons.md

 Axes are a simple category of weapon, that spans the width of the humble hatchet and the glorious great axe.
 While an atypical weapon of war, the axe earns its place as a staple of intimidation and necessity.

 #### Polearm
 Polearms are most commonly recognized as a long stick with a few pointy bits on the end.
 Spears, Glaives, Halberds.
-These polearms are each a simple weapon on a longer handle.
+These polearms are each a simpler weapon on a long handle.

 #### Flexible
 Flexible weapons are the least commonly used category of weapon.
 Whips, Chainlocks, and Flails are all examples of Flexible weapons - in the right hands, a simple strip of leather controls the battlefield.